tebe6502/mad-pascal-en-mkdocs/docs/types.md

   Joy = (right_down = 5, right_up, right, left_down = 9, left_up, left, down = 13, up, none);
 ```
-The enumeration type is stored only in the memory of the **MP** compiler, no information about the enumeration type fields will be stored in the result file.
+The enumeration type is stored only in the memory of the **Mad-Pascal** compiler, no information about the enumeration type fields will be stored in the result file.
 It is permissible to use the `ORD`, `SIZEOF` and casts on the enumeration type.

 ```delphi
 var